The Netherlands

 - Conditional release is always subject to the general condition that the sentenced person shall not commit any criminal offence during the probation period.

-- It is left to the public prosecution service's discretion to determine which other conditions should be attached to conditional release (within the general limitations set by fundamental human rights and the requirements of proportionality).
-Several of the conditions mentioned in article 4 of the FD are regularly attached tot conditional release in the Netherlands.
+- It is left to the public prosecution service’s discretion to determine which other conditions should be attached to conditional release (within the general limitations set by fundamental human rights and the requirements of proportionality).
+Several of the conditions mentioned in article 4 of the FD are regularly attached to conditional release in the Netherlands.

 - The obligation to carry out community service cannot be imposed as a condition attached to conditional release, since in the Netherlands a community service penalty is an independent principal penalty.